bruno-lang/bruno-lang.github.io/learn/index.md

 		dimension Time [T] :: Int '0..

 `Time` is a specialisation of a integral number `>= 0` measured in `T`.
-While the dimension `Time` describes a kind of value it is no meaningful value in itself.
+While the dimension `Time` describes a kind of value _time_ as such has no meaningful value itself.
 Therefore some `unit`s are introduced:

 		unit Minutes [min] :: Time
 		unit Seconds [sec] :: Time